lishiyo/frontier-tower-coordination-bot/README.md

     *   `/view_docs <proposal_id>`: Lists context documents attached to a specific proposal.
     *   `/view_doc <document_id>`: Displays the content of a specific document.

 This is just a preview.
-For a comprehensive list of all commands and their detailed descriptions, please refer to [`bot_commands.md`](./memory-bank/bot_commands.md).
+For a comprehensive list of all commands and their detailed descriptions, please refer to [bot_commands.md](./memory-bank/bot_commands.md).

 ## Project Structure

-(Refer to `memory-bank/systemPatterns.md` for a detailed architecture overview and directory structure.)
+Refer to [systemPatterns.md](`memory-bank/systemPatterns.md`) for a detailed architecture overview and directory structure.

 ## Setup & Installation